quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{frame-rst-stream}}) with an appropriate error code to terminate just the affected stream.

-Other than STOPPING ({{solicited-state-transitions}}), RST_STREAM MUST be instigated by the application and MUST carry an application error code.
+RST_STREAM MUST be instigated by the application.
+RST_STREAM carries an application error code.
 Resetting a stream without knowledge of the application protocol could cause the protocol to enter an unrecoverable state.
 Application protocols might require certain streams to be reliably delivered in order to guarantee consistent state between endpoints.

 # Packets and Frames {#packets-frames}